“Should I get a salt water pool or a chlorine pool?”

 However, since we can’t honestly say one pool is better than the other on every level, we’ll break down this dilemma with some pros and cons for both the salt water pool and the chlorine pool.

-Team Salt Water
+The Pros of Salt Water

 - You’ll spend minimal time cleaning your salt water pool.
 In fact, other than routinely testing the pH levels and skimming, cleaning is only an annual ordeal.